How To Overcome Habitual Sin ~ And Addictions?

 Please contact us if you have questions or if you need some encouragement.

-Habitual sin may seem like an insurmountable force, something that we can never escape from.
+Habitual sin may seem like an insurmountable force that we can never escape.
 But the truth is that with God’s help, anything is possible!
 Addiction and habitual sin are intertwined, but so too are freedom and salvation in Christ.
 I know this firsthand because I was once lost in my addiction and habitual sin.
 It took me hitting rock bottom to realize that I could not do it on my own – no amount of positive thinking or self-help strategies would save me from myself.
 That was when I turned to God.
-And let me tell you: accepting Jesus as my savior was the best decision I ever made!
+And let me tell you: accepting Jesus as my savior was my best decision!

 Acts 2:38 Peter replied, “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit.